-Environmental Topic Impact(s) Mitigation Conclusion Environmental Topic Impact(s) will tend to be relatively small in dimensions and will tend to occur in the early morning or late afternoon when temperatures are lower and humidity is higher.
-Consequently, visible plumes are not expected to substantially degrade the existing industrial development in the majority of views, the design of transmission structures and conductors, and route/pole location (route selection and placement of individual Project transmission structures are explicitly intended to be below ridge lines as much as possible in order to minimize visual intrusiveness), the Project transmission lines in Segment 1 are not expected to substantially degrade existing visual quality.
+Environmental Topic Impact(s) Mitigation Conclusion Waste - Construction will tend to be relatively small in dimensions and will tend to occur in the early morning or late afternoon when temperatures are lower and humidity is higher.
+Consequently, visible plumes are not expected to substantially degrade the existing visual character or quality of the site and its surroundings.
+Due to the existing industrial development in the majority of views, the design of transmission structures and conductors, and route/pole location (route selection and placement of individual Project transmission structures are explicitly intended to be below ridge lines as much as possible in order to minimize visual intrusiveness), the Project transmission lines in Segment 1 are not expected to substantially degrade existing visual quality.
 The Project transmission system in Segments 2 and 3 represent a small visual change from the existing transmission structures in the ROW that will be used by the VV2 Project and impacts on the character and quality of the view from nearby areas are considered to be less than significant.
 CUMULATIVE: Development of the cumulative projects (including overall SCLA expansion and the Intermodal project) will increase the industrial character of the area with a corresponding urbanization of the area's visual environment.
 The VV2 Project will fit within the planned urbanization of the area as contemplated in the SCLA Specific Plan.
-Because the VV2 Project would not itself create or contribute substantially to significant impacts on visual resources.
-PROJECT SPECIFIC: VV2 Project construction and operations will generate non-hazardous solid and liquid wastes (e.g., spent catalyst from the SLD system), and small quantities of hazardous waste (e.g., spent catalyst from the SLD system), and used hydraulic fluids, oils and grease).
+Because the VV2 Project would not itself create or contribute substantially to significant impacts on visual resources, the VV2 Project would not result in significant cumulative impacts on visual resources.
+PROJECT SPECIFIC: VV2 Project construction and operations will generate non-hazardous solid and liquid wastes (e.g., spent catalyst from the SCR system and used hydraulic fluids, oils and grease).
 Where practicable, waste materials will be recycled.
 Project procedures and personnel training will ensure that waste generation is minimized and that wastes generated are managed appropriately in order to prevent significant adverse impacts.
-Disposal of Project Mitigation Contract specifications for construction of the on-site facilities (e.g., power generating facilities and on-site auxiliary facilities), and linear facilities (transmission lines, natural gas supply pipeline, reclaimed water supply, and sanitary wastewater pipeline), or any other facilities associated with the Project will include provisions that require the contractor to manage construction- generated hazardous materials and solid waste in accordance with established good housekeeping practices.
-In addition, the VV2 Project will require each contractor to provide a written summary of how they will Conclusion Image: Conclusion
+Disposa Contract specifications for construction of the on-site facilities (e.g., power generating facilities and on-site auxiliary facilities), and linear facilities (transmission lines, natural gas supply pipeline, reclaimed water supply, and sanitary wastewater pipeline), or any other facilities associated with the Project will include provisions that require the contractor to manage construction-generated hazardous materials and solid waste in accordance with Mitigated to less than significant. contribution to potential cumulative impacts on waste disposal facilities is expected to be less than significant. established good housekeeping practices.
+In addition, the VV2 Project will require each contractor to provide a written summary of how they will appropriately handle and dispose of